Design Your Home

 Fee Schedule Meaning

-Having a clear and well-established pricing strategy entails a host of benefits.
-But how do you want to charge your clients?
-Do you think a per-hour interior design fee suits your work, or are you a lazy person finding it more suitable to charge per project?
+Having a clear pricing strategy offers many benefits.
+But how do you want to charge clients?
+Do you prefer a per-hour fee or a project-based fee?

 1. By the hour